nathguen/udacity-book-app/README.md

 ## Contributing

-This repository is the starter code for _all_ Udacity students.
-Therefore, we most likely will not accept pull requests.
+This repository is built for a Udacity study project only.
+Pull requests will not be accepted.

 For details, check out [CONTRIBUTING.md](CONTRIBUTING.md).